spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 display :: SE Gui -> Display
 ~~~

-Let's make a reusable widget for a moog low-pass filter.
+Let's make a reusable widget for a Moog low-pass filter.
 It's a producer or source.
 It's going to produce a
 transformation `Sig -> Sig`: